 Any HR professional can tell you: the remote workforce is expanding.
 In fact, a 2017 Gallup poll reported that 43% of employed Americans said they spent at least some time working remotely, an increase of 4% since 2012.
 And some companies (Buffer.com, Chess.com) go the whole nine yards with entirely virtual teams: everyone works off-site, spanning multiple time zones, countries, even continents.

-For many, working remotely means added flexibility and freedom.
+For many, working remotely means added flexibility and freedom, and remote workers have reported benefits like greater efficiency and reduced stress.
 But a distributed workforce presents new challenges to project managers accustomed to an in-house team.

 Your team may not be in the same room, but it’s your job to make sure they’re still on the same page.
 How do we rise to the challenge?

 Managing Off-site vs. On-site Workers: Not As Different As You Think

 At first glance, a distributed team may look completely alien to old-school project managers.
 But is managing virtual teams really that different from managing on-site teams?

 Below are some common areas of concern stemming from the reality of having a remote team.
 We will see that none of the concerns are drastically different from what we deal with on a day-to-day basis.

 We’re not under the same roof

 You may not be able to simply drop by your colleague’s remote office (if you did, you might find yourself holding a meeting on their bed).
 This is especially the case for freelance PMs whose work can more closely resembles one of the types of consulting, as they jump around from project to project virtually over the course of the day.